structief/Encode/README.md

 If you are an experienced coder, you'll be through this in a second.
 If not, sit down, grab a beer/coffee and read quickly through this part of the docs.

-Just..one..rule: Every Encode-file is precessed with an underscore
+Just..one..rule: Every Encode-file is prefixed with an underscore
 ```php
 '_Require.php', '_Model.php', ...
 ```